andrew-k-21-12/dependencies-fetcher/README.md

 3. Some utility to prepare and integrate native libraries from their headers and binaries into Gradle projects.
    It looks reasonable, but I didn't want to prepare each library release manually, plus some difficulties with CMake scripts could appear.

-## To be done

-1. Revisit this doc.

-2. Perform basic QA.

-3. CICD via GitHub actions, tests (all that is very optional).